geohackweek/preliminary/_episodes/00-install-docker.md

 ### View Docker Images

-To view the Docker images that have been downloaded, type <code>docker images</code> in the command terminal:
+To view the Docker images that have been downloaded, type `docker images` in the command terminal:

 ```bash
 $ docker images